patherlkd/easy-pair-table-lammps/README.md

 The automatic check involves automatically running LAMMPS with pair_write and plotting a comparison of your original table (of potential energy and force) against what LAMMPS sees (see below for results of the examples).
 A text file containing the relative differences is generated (again automatically), helping you to gain a numerical estimate on reliability.

 This tool has been tested with style = linear and spline.
-Other options (RSQ and BITMAP etc.) can be introduced through minor edits to create_lammps_pairstyle_table.py.
+This tool supports 'R' (linear) and 'RSQ' (squared) distances.

 ## How to contribute?